Our site is tested by TWO services every day to protect your information.

 Are you planning on using it with a different instrument?
 No worries.
 Switching out is easy by downloading the alternate firmware versions from the Audio Sprockets website

 - Works on any acoustic instrument, with most active or passive piezo pickup systems

-- 1 MegOhm input impedance, and is switchable to 10 MegOhm if using a TRS (Tip/Ring/Sleeve) cable
+- 1 MegOhm input impedance, and is switchable to 10 MegOhm if using a TRS (Tip/Ring/Sleeve) cable with the "ring" disconnected

 - Stores 22 custom WaveMaps, selectable via 11 position rotary switch and bank select switch

 - Support for transferring WaveMaps in and out is now included with the v1.5 firmware.
 Requires Transfer Utility available at the AudioSprockets website.